The Fundamentals of Electronic Data Capture

 Today, the majority of new clinical trials use electronic data capture software.
 Some of the common motivations for using EDC include:

 - Cleaner Data – EDC software is particularly good at enforcing certain aspects of data quality.
-Edit checks programmed into the software can make sure data meets certain required formats, ranges, etc. before the data is accepted into the trial database.
+Edit checks and source data verification programmed into the software can make sure data meets certain required formats, ranges, etc. before the data is accepted into the trial database.

 - More Efficient Processes – EDC software can help guide the site through the series of study events, requesting only the data needed for the particular patient’s circumstance at a particular time.
 It faculties the process of clarifying data discrepancies with tools for identifying and resolving data issues with sites, and can help reduce the number of in-person site visits required during a trial.